mrgnhnt96/sip/README.md

 # SIP

-Sip is a command-line tool with the goal of making it easier to manage the many commands needed to run a Dart or Flutter project.
+Sip is a command-line tool with the goal of making it easier to manage the many commands needed to run a Dart or Flutter project, get dependencies, run tests, and more.

 ![Sip](assets/build_runner.gif)

 ## Features

 - Define and run scripts from a `scripts.yaml` file
+  - Run scripts concurrently
-- Run pub commands, such as `pub get` and `pub upgrade`, _recursively and concurrently_
+- Run pub commands, such as `pub get` and `pub upgrade`
-- Run commands concurrently
+  - _recursively and concurrently_
 - Run dart/flutter tests
-  - _Recursively and Concurrently_
+  - _Recursively and concurrently_
   - Pass most all dart/flutter test flags
-  - Only dart/flutter tests
+  - Run only dart or flutter tests

 ## Installation